etingof/talks/muni-pa200-cloud-computing/source/08-openstack-administration-and-cloud-applications.rst

 PA200 - Cloud Computing
 =======================

-Lecture 8: OpenStack cloud administration and cloud software development
+Lecture 8: How to use and administer OpenStack cloud

 *by Ilya Etingof, Red Hat*